Hosuke Sharaku: Prominent Roles

-Two NES games were created based on The Three-Eyed One called Mitsume ga Tōru, with Sharaku as the main character.
+Two games were created based on The Three-Eyed One, one for the MSX, the other for the Family Computer called Mitsume ga Tōru, with Sharaku as the main character.

 He also appears as the main villain of the Game Boy Advance game Astro Boy: Omega Factor, where he is the cruel prince of the Mu empire who confronts Astro Boy.
 His appearance in the game is based on the Osamu Tezuka film Marine Express.

 Additionally, he makes several appearances in Black Jack, most noticeably in the 2004 TV animated adaptation, in which he's a normal junior high schooler and has a crush on Black Jack's assistant Pinoko.
 Chiyoko Wato appears as his older sister and a kendo practitioner.